 The company motto is “Have costumes, will travel!”
 Performances have been presented in church halls, parks, libraries and fully equipped theaters.
 Fees are negotiable, depending on programming requests.
-Shows are customized to the seasons or nearest holiday.
+Shows are customized to the seasons or nearest holiday or requested theme.
 The company includes audience participation in their community shows.
 Master classes and workshops are also available.

 IDT takes a great deal of pride in the fact that the company’s half-hour signature piece – SOMETIMES YOU JUST NEED TO BE SILLY - has NEVER been performed the same way twice!

 IDT is firmly committed to providing live, high quality dance performances; to be a touring company that is responsive to all of the Delmarva region; and to provide opportunities for local artists to create and perform throughout the region and beyond.